Ritaja21/Ritaja6361740-DotNet/README.md

 - **SPA vs MPA:** Studied the differences between Single Page and Multi Page Applications and how React enables SPA behavior through client-side routing.

 Projects are organized as standalone React apps inside the `week6/` folder.

+---

+## 📚 Week 7 Summary

+In Week 7, I explored the following:

+- **JSX and DOM Rendering:** Practiced using JSX to define UI structure and understood how it's compiled to `React.createElement()` for rendering virtual DOM elements.

+- **Event Handling in React:** Implemented event handlers using React’s synthetic event system and practiced handling user interactions like button clicks.

+- **Conditional Rendering:** Applied various conditional rendering techniques including `if-else`, ternary operators, short-circuiting, and element variables to control what components appear on the screen.

+- **List Rendering with `map()` and Keys:** Created reusable components that render lists using `map()`, while applying the key prop correctly to ensure efficient updates.

+- **Component Reusability:** Structured the app using multiple reusable components to reinforce modular design and separation of concerns.

+- **ES6 Features in Practice:** Strengthened knowledge of `let`, `const`, arrow functions, classes, destructuring, and map/set usage within React apps.

+Projects are organized as standalone React apps inside the `week7/` folder.

+---

 ## 👩‍💻 Author